gnekt/GANN/index.md

-## Welcome to the main page of GANN
+## Welcome to the main page of GANN (Generalized Artificial Neural Network)

 This project is built for the exam of Machine Learning at University of Siena

-### Goal
+# Goal

-The goal of this repo is firstly to realize the assignment proposed by our professor Marco Gori, secondly after some coding i realize that instead of using normal Run-Degub Script, i realize a simple library to abstract a Neural Network (it's an accademic way) to optimize the time that i spent in front of a monitor (now is quite a lot work/university).
+The goal of this repo is firstly to realize the assignment that our professor Marco Gori proposed to us, secondly after some coding i realize that instead of using normal Run-Degub Script, i could realize a simple library to abstract a Neural Network (it's an accademic way) to optimize the time that i spent in front of a monitor (now is quite a lot work/university).

-So i use the same NN abstraction to complete the tasks that our professors give us.
+So i use the same NN abstraction to complete the tasks that our professor give us.

+## Assignment

+The assignments are
 ```markdown
 Syntax highlighted code block